 The vehicle at the very front of the platoon controls the speed.
 The following vehicles then snap together in a single-file line behind the first vehicle and drive themselves safely at close proximity on the highway.

 But, how does it work?
 And why do we want self-driving cars to form platoons?

 For automated driving systems to form a platoon, they need a special computer onboard that's connected to a vehicle-to-vehicle communications device.
-This device receives and transmits data from one car to another using Dedicated Short-Range Communcations.
+This device receives and transmits data from one car to another using Dedicated Short-Range Communications.
 (FHWA photo)

 In essence, platoon formations improve travel time, increase lane capacity, and reduce congestion—which means we spend less time sitting in traffic, less money adding new lanes, and less money buying fuel.

 Automated driving systems (ADS), also referred to as self-driving cars, are likely the future of transportation.
 Instead of driving as individual units on highways, automated driving systems can connect and exchange information with one another and form a smooth train.
 The result is increased capacity on the road that gets us to destinations faster and more efficiently.

 In a recent study, a car platooning proof-of-concept consisting of five Cadillacs with automated longitudinal control was tested and evaluated at Aberdeen Proving Ground, a U.S. Army test facility in Maryland.

 The study was conducted by the Federal Highway Administration’s (FHWA) Turner-Fairbank Highway Research Center (TFHRC), the U.S. Department of Transportation’s Volpe National Transportation Systems Center, and the U.S. Army Aberdeen Test Center.